How to Appeal a Financial Aid Award

 How often do appeals work?

 The decision to enter the financial aid appeal process should be done judiciously.
 Remember, this is not a negotiation at Crazy Eddie’s used Subaru lot or for a three-legged armoire at a flea market—this is an official process where a financial aid officer has been granted congressional power to make critical financial determinations.
-While the probability for success is uninspiringly low, appeals that are sincere in nature, 100% truthful, and supported by ample documentation have the best odds to succeed.
+While the probability for success is uninspiringly low at many colleges, appeals that are sincere in nature, 100% truthful, and supported by ample documentation have the best odds to succeed.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).